acambitsis/mcp-investec-sapb-simple/README.md

 # Investec API MCP Server

-This is a Model Context Protocol (MCP) server that provides tools for interacting with the Investec API.
+This is a Model Context Protocol (MCP) server that provides tools for interacting with the Investec SA Private Banking [API](https://developer.investec.com/za/getting-started).

 ## Design Philosophy

 This MCP server has been intentionally designed with simplicity in mind.
 The entire implementation is contained in a single file (`server.py`) without unnecessary abstractions or layers.
-This approach was deliberately chosen for security reasons - when dealing with financial API access, the ability to easily audit and review the full codebase is paramount.
-The straightforward implementation makes it possible to quickly understand the complete data flow and security model.
+This approach was deliberately chosen for security reasons to make it easy to audit and review the full codebase without exessive effort.

 ## Installation